skalenetwork/test-docs/skale-manager-docs/ValidatorService.md

 </h4>
 <div class="description">

- <p> this function is used by DelegationRequestManager.checkValidatorAccess <br>
-to check if a validatorId is matching the validatorAddress
+ <p> this function is used by DelegationRequestManager.checkValidatorAccess to check if a validatorId is matching the validatorAddress
  </p>
 </div>